xxxx-yyyy-zzzz/SoK_Material/ARTIFACT-APPENDIX.md

 Within this github repository you can find:
 - drawios source code for the images we inserted in the paper (.drawio files)
 - the actual images we have inserted in the paper (.png files)
-- the source for the radarplot - figure3 (.py file)
+- the source code for the radarplot - figure3 (radar.py file)

 ### Security/Privacy Issues and Ethical Concerns (Required for all badges)